More than 50% of the general population experiences headaches. (1) Often, the headache trigger is unknown.

 Your head + mold = pain

-Let me be crystal clear, the connection between mold and headaches isn’t clearly established.
-If you’re a patient, be prepared to get a lot of pushback from your family physician.
+Let me be crystal clear: there isn’t a clearly established connection between mold and headaches.
+Prepare yourself to get a lot of pushback from your family physician.
 Mold illness still isn’t recognized as a disease, let alone a cause of headaches or migraines.

 If you’re a practitioner, you’ll likely get a lot of pushback from your colleagues and respective colleges.
 In the context of headaches, we cannot conclusively say mold is the cause.
 But that’s no reason for you to give up on further investigating toxic mold illness and CIRS in your patient populations.

-There are studies that show mold’s profoundly negative effect on the central nervous system (CNS).
+There are studies that show mold’s profoundly negative effect on the central nervous system.
 (13, 14) Headaches are, of course, one symptom strongly associated with central nervous system abnormalities.
-Mold has been found to enter the CNS through inhalation, IV drug use, surgery, and even via contaminated medical supplies.
+Mold can enter the nervous system through inhalation, IV drug use, surgery, and even contaminated medical supplies.
 (15)

 Another study found that those with irritation/inflammation of the mucous membranes inside their nose (a condition known as rhinitis) had a significantly higher prevalence of headaches and migraines.
 (16) Those with rhinitis have often had mold exposures.
 (17)